happyeric77/event-reminder/README.md

 ## Configuration

-Create a new .env file by copying .env.example and setting the required environment variables, especially the database connection string and LINE settings.
+Create a new `.env` file by copying `.env.example` and setting the required environment variables, especially the database connection string and LINE settings.

-## Usage
+## Usage - Local Development

 Build the project, then start it: